abelsj60/my-site/app/data/the-story/story-chapter-three.md

 All seemed lost.
 And then a small sprite blurred to a stop between them.

-The fairy yelled at the Jinn, banging its nose with a tiny fist.
-The Jinn roared with laughter as the young man stared slack jawed at the impossible sight.
+She yelled at the Jinn, banging its nose with tiny fists.
+It roared with laughter as the young man stared slack jawed at the impossible sight.

 Tension splintered.
-A strong purple glow lit the lamp, which lay forgotten on the floor.
-The room was bathed in color, charging it with the charm of possibility.
+A strong purple glow lit the lamp, which now lay forgotten on the floor.
+The room was charged with the charm of possibility.
+It filled the young man with hopes and dreams of anything and everything.
+This was magic.

+The Jinn gorged on the moment, then struck its hands together.

-The young man woke with a start, the sound of a Jinn clapping thunder in his ears.
+The young man woke with a start.
+The sound of thunder echoed in his ears.
 A coding school Web site glowed on the computer beside him.

 Fate, ever changing, was sealed anew.